volt-software/Ichor/README.md

 ### Why re-implement parts of the STL?

-To add support for memory allocators and achieve 0 dynamic memory allocation support.
-Particularly std::any and the (read/write) mutexes.
+To add support for `-fno-rtti` while providing the functionality of `std::any` and realtime mutexes (at least on linux).

-But also because the real-time extensions to mutexes (PTHREAD_MUTEX_ADAPTIVE_NP/PTHREAD_PRIO_INHERIT/PTHREAD_RWLOCK_PREFER_WRITER_NONRECURSIVE_NP) is either not a standard extension or not exposed by the standard library equivalents.
+The real-time extensions to mutexes (PTHREAD_MUTEX_ADAPTIVE_NP/PTHREAD_PRIO_INHERIT/PTHREAD_RWLOCK_PREFER_WRITER_NONRECURSIVE_NP) are either not a standard extension or not exposed by the standard library equivalents.

 # License